-1. Exempt Alarms.
+- 1. Exempt Alarms. - A. The first preventable fire department response to fire alarms from any one system during a calendar year quarter shall be exempt except that there shall be no exempt responses to alarms caused by alarm system monitoring companies or companies performing work on fire alarm or fire extinguishing systems. - B. Newly installed alarm systems are allowed a grace period of 30 days or up to five preventable to ensure proper functioning of the system. - 2.
+Nonexempt Fire Department Responses to Fire Alarms. - A. A fee of \$150.00 shall be charged for the first nonexempt preventable fire department response to a fire alarm during a calendar year quarter from any one system. - B. A fee of \$200.00 shall be charged for all subsequent nonexempt preventable fire department responses to a fire alarm from any system during the same a calendar year quarter.

-- a.
-The first preventable fire department response to fire alarms from any one system during a calendar year quarter shall be exempt except that there shall be no exempt responses to alarms caused by alarm system monitoring companies or companies performing work on fire alarm or fire extinguishing systems. - b.
-For newly Newly installed alarm systems are allowed a grace period of 30 days or up to, the first five preventable responses to fire to debug the system. alarms from any one system or all preventable responses within 30 days of the first such alarm, whichever occurs first, are exempt. - 2.
-Nonexempt Fire Department Responses to Fire Alarms. - a.
-A fee of \$150.00 shall be charged for the first nonexempt preventable fire department response to a fire alarm during a calendar year quarter from any one system. - b.
-A fee of \$200.00 shall be charged for all subsequent nonexempt preventable fire department responses to a fire alarm from any system during the same a calendar year quarter. - 901.11.1.1 Late Charges.
+901.11.1.1 Late Charges.
 All balances 30 days or greater past the invoice date are assessed a late charge of 1%, with a minimum charge of \$25 per month.